Xinyi1007/Xinyi-Luo-Lisa/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Brief self-introduction
+subtitle: Xinyi Luo's Brief Self-Introduction
 ---

 ### My learning Background

 - Graduated from Chengdu Experimantal Foreign Languages School in 2019
 - Learning bachelor program in Ecole Polytechnique (Mathematics and Economics double major) for three years from 2019 to 2022
-- Chinese-native speaker
+- Chinese:native speaker
-- English-fluent
+- English:fluent
-- French B2(DELF)
+- French:B2(DELF) has been learning for 6 years

 ### My hobbies: